Doluprane/spectre-web/README.md

 # [Spectre](https://spectre.app)

 Hello, this is a fork of [Spectre](https://gitlab.com/spectre.app/web/).
-Please check the original project to et the full documentation.
+Please check the original project to get the full documentation.

 ## Building and running